gvwilson/sensibleadventures/cloudherd/new.md

 for fresh squiddle.
 But summer hadn't come yet, so the dancing water Noxy was familiar with was instead an angry torrent.
-Fog from the hot springs that gave the canyon its name drifted in the air like scraps of wool, chilling the already-freezing travelers.
+Fog from the hot springs that gave the canyon its name drifted in the air like scraps of wool, chilling the already-freezing travellers.

 "How can you see in this?"
 Thokmay asked as a spur of rock suddenly appeared out of the mist.